GorbulasDev/learnelectra/docs/electrapay_setup.md

 ![Plugin Settings](../img/plugin_settings.png)

-Once you have this configured, save your changes and go back to the screen with the Payments tab selected and enable the ElectraPay payment option.
+Once you have the above configured, save your changes and go back to the screen with the Payments tab selected and enable the ElectraPay payment option.

 You have now successfully configured your ElectraPay Gateway Plugin!

 You will know if the plugin is installed correctly by testing a cart checkout.
 Once you select, Pay with ElectraPay, it should show information along with a QR code.
-See errors?
-Let us know!
+Please contact us if you see errors.
 To contact us for help, visit <a href="https://electraproject.org">https://electraproject.org</a>